zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/national-digital-identity/overview.md

 Notify is an in-app message service on the Singpass app for government agencies to securely send official notifications and messages to users, especially messages that require higher identity assurance.

 You can visit the Notify product page through this [link](https://www.developer.tech.gov.sg/products/categories/digital-identity/notify/overview.html){:target="_blank"}.

-### Authorise (Coming Soon)

-Authorise enables businesses to notify and seek authorisation for transactions from customers without being physically present.
-Businesses will be able to make use of Singpass to obtain trusted authorisations/instructions from citizens.

-For example, businesses can request authorisation from users to share information/instruction from another public or private body.
-Users will receive notifications on Singpass app, informing them that there are pending requests for authorisation.
-Users can consent to this request, and the authorisation will be share with the requesting party, doing away with the need for him to be physically present and without the need to approach two different parties to pass the information/instruction around them.

 ### For more information